 AFFiNE self-hosted

 Similar math.
-AFFiNE's self-host story has improved rapidly, though real-time collaboration is still maturing.
+AFFiNE's self-host story improved rapidly through 2024–2025, though real-time collab is still maturing in places.

 All in: $40–80/month.
 Similar savings.